 \subsection{Effect of the number of CoTs}

-Using the SVAMP dataset as an example, we further explore the impact of varying numbers of CoTs under our method, where each CoT is accompanied by five self-evaluation outputs.
-This exploration reveals the nuanced relationship between the number of CoTs and model performance.
-As shown in Figure~\ref{fig:CoT_number}, initially, as the number of CoTs increases from 1 to 5, there is a notable improvement in performance metrics across both pseudo-labels and human-annotated labels datasets.
-This trend underlines the benefit of exposing Small Language Models (SLMs) to a broader spectrum of reasoning processes and self-evaluation outputs, enhancing their ability to navigate complex reasoning landscapes and correct flawed reasoning.
-However, the diminishing returns are observed when the number of CoTs is extended beyond five.
-In particular, when the number of CoTs exceeded 7, performance degradation was observed using human-annotated labels training.
-It indicates that while multiple CoTs and self-evaluation outputs enrich the model's reasoning capabilities, there is a threshold beyond which additional complexity does not yield further improvements in performance.
-This could be attributed to several factors: one possibility is that the integration of too many CoTs may introduce noise or conflicting reasoning patterns, leading to confusion and reduced effectiveness in the distilled SLM.
-Another factor could be the cognitive load on the SLMs.
-Beyond a certain complexity, the models may struggle to effectively integrate and utilize the expanded range of training.
+Using the SVAMP dataset as an example, we explore the effect of varying the number of CoTs on our method, where each CoT is accompanied by five self-evaluation outputs.
+As shown in Figure~\ref{fig:CoT_number}, initially, as the number of CoTs increases from 1 to 5, there is a notable improvement in performance metrics across both pseudo-labels and human-annotated labels.
+This trend underlines the benefit of exposing SLMs to a broader spectrum of reasoning processes and self-evaluation outputs, enhancing their capability to navigate complex reasoning and correct flawed reasoning.
+SVAMP as math word problems may benefit from a variety of different solutions, CQA as commonsense question answering may acquire richer knowledge from different answers, and ANLI as natural language inference might also benefit from different explanations.
+However, diminishing returns are observed when the number of CoTs exceeds five.
+In particular, when the number of CoTs exceeded 7, performance degradation is observed using human-annotated labels.
+It indicates that while multiple CoTs and self-evaluation outputs enrich the model's reasoning capabilities, there is a threshold beyond which performance cannot be further enhanced.
+This could be attributed to several factors: one possibility is that the integration of too many CoTs may introduce noise or conflicting reasoning patterns, thereby disrupting the distilled SLM.
+Another factor could be the cognitive load on the SLM.
+Beyond a certain scope, the model may struggle to effectively learn from additional training data.

 This observation underscores the importance of finding an optimal balance in the number of CoTs used for distillation.
 As the number of CoTs and self-evaluation outputs increases, there is a corresponding rise in data costs and training expenses.
-Therefore, we opted to use five CoTs in our main experiments, striking a balance between the cost and performance.
+Therefore, we opted to use five CoTs in our main experiments, balancing cost and performance.